raine/anki-llm/README.md

     Respond with JSON only, with no additional text or explanations outside the JSON structure.
     Your response must be a JSON object with two keys:
-    - "is_valid": a boolean (true if natural, false if unnatural).
+    - "is_valid": a boolean (true if the text passes your criteria, false otherwise).
     - "reason": a brief, one-sentence explanation for your decision.
 ```